Coneheads: Hierarchy Aware Attention: Results

-The adaptive inputs and DiT models each take almost a week to train on 4 NVIDIA A6000 GPUs, so we only evaluate penumbral attention and dot product attention on these models \cite{baevski2018adaptive, peebles2022scalable}.
 The adaptive inputs method regularizes models by reducing $d$ for rare words.
-However, we expect rarer words to be closer to the leaves of a word hierarchy, so the adaptive inputs method also acts as a hierarchical prior on the data \cite{yan2022hierarchical}.
+We expect rarer words to be closer to the leaves of a word hierarchy, so the adaptive inputs method also acts as a hierarchical prior on the data \cite{yan2022hierarchical}.
 We use adaptive inputs to test cone attention when combined with other hierarchical priors.
 Penumbral attention outperforms dot product attention with or without adaptive inputs, but the gap between the two methods is larger without adaptive inputs.
-This matches our intuition that adaptive inputs captures some hierarchical information via regularization, and also indicates that cone attention is compatible with other hierarchical methods.
+On the other hand, umbral attention performs worse than dot product attention and penumbral attention on the WikiText103 task, with or without adaptive inputs.
+Since umbral cones are not geodesically convex, which means that the shortest path between two points in a cone may not necessarily lie entirely in that cone, we suspect that convexity is important for the WikiText-103 language modeling task.
 In the DiT model, patches are taken at the latent space-level, which we suspect gives less hierarchical information than when patches are taken from an input image \cite{peebles2022scalable}.
 Here, cone attention still outperforms dot product attention, but to a lesser degree.
 This mirrors our expectation that the DiT model does not benefit as much from hierarchical attention, and verifies that in such cases, using cone attention does not hurt performance.
+Interestingly, umbral cones slightly outperform penumbral cones in the DiT-B/4 task, which may be a result of patches being over the latent space, and not the input image.